ToolJet/ToolJet/docs/versioned_docs/version-2.18.0/data-sources/firestore.md

 ---

 # Cloud Firestore
+ToolJet can connect to Cloud Firestore databases to read and write data.

 ## Connection
 ToolJet connects to your Cloud Firestore using JSON key of your GCP service account.
-To generate a new key, check out [Firestore's official documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-create-console).
+Get your service account key as JSON from GCP console.
+For generating a new key, check out [Firestore's official documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-create-console).

+Once you have the key, open it in a text editor and copy the contents.
+Paste the contents in the **Private key** field of the Firestore data source modal.

-Once the key is downloaded, click on `+` button of data sources panel at the left-bottom corner of the app editor.
-Select Firestore from the modal that pops up.
-Paste the key in the field for GCP key.
-Click on **Test connection** button to verify if the service account can access Firestore from ToolJet server.
-Click on **Save** button to save the datasource.
+Click on **Test connection** button to verify if the key is valid.
+Click on **Save** button to save the data source.

 <img className="screenshot-full" src="/img/datasource-reference/firestore/add-ds-firestore.gif"  alt="firestore add ds"/>